Learn how easy it is to build automated trading strategies using Build Alpha's point and click interface. No programming

 A major fear of system trading is “over-fitting” the data.
 That is, finding a trading system that too accurately fits the historical data and will not do well on new, live data.

 A key test to find systems that generalize well on all data is to test ideas across markets.
 The idea is if it works well on a few markets then the strategy generalizes well enough and the trader/money manager can have confidence the trading rules are not too specific to the individual market’s data but will work on new data and other markets as well.

-Alpha Spotter allows the trader/money manager to compare the generated strategies vs. strategies generated with random signals.
+Build Alpha allows the trader/money manager to compare the generated strategies vs. strategies generated with random signals.
 This feature allows the trader/money manager to discern whether the generated strategies were found by random chance (curve-fit) or actually possess some edge greater than could be found by random chance.

 The dark blue line is the specific strategies equity curve.
 The blue lines are the top 100 strategies from the real signals.
 The red lines are the equities curves from the random strategies.

 The trader/money manager has the ability to turn off and on the plotting of the real strategies AND the random strategies with the click of a button.

 Edge Ratio or E-Ratio measures how much a trade goes in your favor vs. how much a trade goes against you.
 The x-axis is the number of bars since the trading signal.
 A higher y-value signifies more “edge” at that step in time.

 Measurements are normalized for volatility with 1 being the baseline.
 That is, the y axis is an expression of how many units of volatility more or against you your trade gets.
 A measure of 1.2 would indicate .2 units more of favorable volatility and a measure of 0.8 would indicate .2 units more of adverse movement.